opengl-tutorials/ogl/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 #How to load texture with GLFW

 Our loadBMP_custom function is great because we made it ourselves, but using a dedicated library is better.
-GLFW can do that too (but only for TGA files) :
+GLFW2 can do that too (but only for TGA files, and this feature has been removed in GLFW3, that we now use) :
 {% highlight cpp linenos %}
 GLuint loadTGA_glfw(const char * imagepath){